Need help with your Discussion

 Proposition 36

 Proposition 36 was meant to modify the Three Strikes law to mitigate the punishment imposed on the offender’s conviction that the third felony is neither serious nor violent (Lee, 2005).
-Also, Proposition 36 created procedures that governed inmates who were convicted under the Three Strikes Law whose last crime was never violent or severe, enabling them to petition for another sentence according to the new sentencing provisions of Proposition 36.
+Also, Proposition 36 created procedures that governed inmates convicted under the Three Strikes Law whose last crime was never violent or severe, enabling them to petition for another sentence according to the new sentencing provisions of Proposition 36.

 The People vs. David Valencia– Closing gaps in the application of the three strikes law